Gorka Iturraspe: Later career

 Iturraspe's contract with Athletic was terminated in summer 2017, and he moved to third-division club SD Amorebieta.
 He scored five goals in 2018–19, the first being on 9 February 2019 in a 1–1 home draw against Gimnástica de Torrelavega.

 On 18 July 2019, Iturraspe signed for CD Atlético Baleares still in the third tier.
 Thirteen months later, after play-off defeat to FC Cartagena on penalties, he joined CF Rayo Majadahonda.

 After two years in the Community of Madrid, Iturraspe returned to Amorebieta.
-He helped the team to return to division two at the first attempt, leaving on 13 July 2023.
+He helped the team to return to division two at the first attempt, leaving on 13 July 2023 and agreeing to a deal at Recreativo de Huelva the following week.

 Personal life

 Iturraspe's older brother, Ander, also became a professional in the same position.
 He too came through at Athletic, and went on to represent Spain internationally.
 While Ander was a long-time teammate of Markel Susaeta, Gorka signed for Rayo Majadahonda alongside the latter's cousin Néstor.